ericpugh/drupal-usajobs/README.txt

 Setup Tips
 ------------

-1. Configure USAjobs API connection and filter settings (admin/config/usajobs_integration)
+1. Configure USAJobs API connection and filter settings (admin/config/usajobs_integration)
-3. Place the USAjobs Block in a block region (admin/structure/block) to display on your site.
+3. Place the USAJobs Block in a block region (admin/structure/block) to display on your site.
 3. override template/block--usajobs-integration-block.html.twig in your theme
 to customize block output